LLNL/Abmarl/docs/src/gridworld.rst

 ```````````````````

 Similar to the :ref:`SingleGridObserver <>`, the :ref:`MultiGridObserver <>` displays a separate array
-for every encoding.
-Each array shows the relative position of the agents and the
+for every `encoding`.
+Each array shows the relative positions of the agents and the
 number of those agents that occupy each cell.
 Out of bounds indicators (-1) and
 masked cells (-2) are present in every grid.
 For example, the above setup would
 show an observation like so: